2022 United Way Campaign leaders announced - Sidney Daily News

 Gaier has been with the city of Sidney since 1999 and in his current role as Parks and Recreation director since 2008.
 He is a former Board President of the Shelby County United Way and was the Large Manufacturing Chair during the 2021 Campaign.
 During his time with the United Way, he led the Caring for People in Crisis and the Enriching Lives of Seniors allocation committees for several years.
 He is a past Rotary Club of Sidney president, Sidney-Shelby County YMCA board member and the current chair of the Great Miami Riverway.

-The Large Manufacturing Division will be led by Thomas, retired CEO of the Sidney Shelby County United Way.
+The Large Manufacturing Division will be led by Thomas, former CEO of the Sidney-Shelby County YMCA.
 He is currently a board member at Agape Distribution and Mercy Mission House, both United Way partner agencies.
 This will be Thomas’s first year as a division leader.

 The Large Manufacturing assistant will be Mickey Hamer, retired from Cargill.
 He is a board member of partner agency Shelby County CASA and will be serving in his second campaign.